 Malaria is caused by infection with a parasite after being bitten by an infected mosquito.
 Malaria causes symptoms that typically include fever, headache, chills and tiredness.
 The disease may initially be mild and difficult to recognize as malaria.
 If not treated malaria can progress to severe illness, often leading to death.

-This disease is easy enough to treat, but access to the most effective treatments is inadequate.The parasite that causes malaria in Asia is starting to show resistance to resistance to the current therapies with few new drugs being developed at this moment.
+This disease is easy enough to treat, but access to the most effective treatments is inadequate.The parasite that causes malaria in Asia is starting to show resistance to the current therapies with few new drugs being developed at this moment.
 Rapid diagnostic tests for malaria exist but are not available everywhere, leading to misdiagnosing other diseases as malaria, while the real cause of the symptoms is left untreated.

 New infections per year

 Dead per year

 What causes Malaria